 Are training courses too expensive?

-Further education - yes, gladly.
-But the horror drives then interested in the limbs, when it comes to the price: "Too expensive," many further education interested in a look at the costs.
-So it makes sense to reject the idea of continuing education.
+Continuing education - yes, gladly.
+But the horror goes straight to the limbs when it comes to the price: “Too expensive”, many people interested in further training think when looking at the costs.
+So it makes sense to reject the idea of further training.

 However, a second thought is worthwhile: Finally, the state supports further professional development with numerous funding programs.

-Which conveyors are suitable for which further training?
+Which funds are suitable for which further training?

 But be careful: diversity is the trump card, but the extent to which it can be reduced.
 If the funding requirements are met, the Federal Government's financial injection can save a lot of money.